 n a sunny Monday such as this, GG was pretty tempted to hang out at SEK’s Windgates HQ all day long.

 The views!
 The lawns!
 The basketball court!
 The football pitch!
-The 19th century Belvedere House!
+The 19th century Belvedere Hall!

 Man, to think kids get to hang out here all day as part of their everyday education, something that’s been going on since April 27th, 1983, when SEK Dublin International School opened up their second premises, after debuting in Dun Laoghaire just two years before.

 Having quickly established themselves as the go-to place for students from Spain and Latin America who wanted to speak English like an Irish native, over the last decade that SEK International decided that it was high time they lived up to the second part of their name.

 Which would explain why today, up on Windgates Hill, you’ll find students from 14 different countries.
 Including Ireland.

 “It was back in 2019 that the school received the accreditation for the International Baccalaureate’s Diploma Programme,” explains Monica Prieto Peris, who arrived here from SEK’s Madrid HQ in the same year.
 “Which is basically equivalent to the Leaving Cert, meaning students can now complete their Secondary School education here.”

 And as we all know, the more Secondary School places around here, the better.
 And they don’t come much better than SEK International, thanks to a teaching programme that concentrates as much on thepupil’s characteras it does on the traditional school curriculum.
 And that’s not to mention their globe-trotting Life Adventures.

 Tellingly, SEK was also the first school in Ireland to be certified by the International Baccalaureate Organisation to teach its Middle Years programme, whilst they boast a 100% university acceptance rate for their Leaving Cert-age students.
 Which is a pretty high percentage.
 We reckon.